 - Applicant must plan to enroll as a student at a two or four year public or private, accredited post-secondary institution in the United States in the fall of 2020

 - The CECLC Scholarships are in the amount of $1,000 per selected student.
 Number of scholarships is awarded pending available funds

 - The CECLC Scholarship are made possible by contributions from individuals, businesses, organizations, and associations both public and private

 - The Scholarship Fund is administered by CECLC, Inc., a public, non-profit organization

-- Chemeketa Community College, a partner of CECLC, Inc., matches the CECLC Scholarship for awardees planning on attending Chemeketa in Fall 2018.
+- Chemeketa Community College, a partner of CECLC, Inc., offers a one-year tuition scholarship for CECLC scholarship awardees planning on attending Chemeketa in Fall 2020.

 Before beginning the application, please make sure you have all the following information ready.
 Once you start the scholarship application, you cannot save it and come back to it.